 The following Google Ads policies are especially relevant to call ads and are often associated with disapprovals.
 Learn about what happens if you violate our policies.

-Unacceptable phone numberPhone numbers in ads and extensions must be accurate, active, and relevant to the business being advertised.
+Unacceptable phone numberPhone numbers in ads and assets must be accurate, active, and relevant to the business being advertised.
 See the Unacceptable phone number policy for more information.